science64/proMAD/docs/usage.rst

 Report
 ----------

-Reports can be exported in a variety of file formats.
+Reports can be exported in a variety of file formats (xlsx, csv, tex, json).

 .. code-block:: python